Overview

 Fatigue

 Fatigue is common during pregnancy, especially in the first and third trimesters.
 We like to blame hormones for pregnancy symptoms, and fatigue or being tired is no exception.
 This is primarily due to increased levels of progesterone.
 In addition, your body increases blood volume, and your blood pressure is lower.
-You increase metabolism and lower your blood sugar.
+You increase your metabolism and lower your blood sugar.
 Your body is going through many changes, and all those changes take energy.
 If you are tired, the best thing you can do is rest.

 Sleep Issues

 Many issues in the third trimester can negatively impact your sleep.
 Getting in a comfortable position is more challenging as your belly grows.
 Nasal congestion or snoring can disrupt your sleep.
 Loud snoring in the third trimester has an estimated 14-45% prevalence.
 You may experience leg cramps.
 This sensation is often painful and almost always happens in the middle of the night.
 About 24% of expecting mothers experience restless leg syndrome.
 This neurological disorder presents as bothersome sensations in your legs that are relieved when you move them.
-These sensations tend to be more common at night and are most common in the third trimester of pregnancy.
+These sensations are more common at night and are most common in the third trimester of pregnancy.

 On the bright side, you can take many evidence-based and straightforward steps to improve the quantity and quality of your sleep.
 For more in-depth information, see the episodes on evidence-based tips to improve your sleep and troubleshoot sleep issues during pregnancy.